 For families who already receive weekend food bags from Erin’s Angels, these bags will be delivered on Friday each week.
 If at any time you or your family need food, please contact Sheila Dion at 315-399-6602 or email@example.com.

 What is the role of schools in responding to COVID-19?

 As an educational institution, our proactive and reactive measures to COVID-19 must be informed, logical and proportionate to the risk.
 We are working with local health departments and understand that we have an important role in slowing the spread of diseases to help ensure students have safe and healthy learning environments.
-As a precautionary measure, we will be closed until at least April 14.

 What events have been canceled?